seanpmaxwell/Typescript-Best-Practices/README.md

 - Unit-tests don't have to cover all theoretical scenarios but should cover all workflows a user can trigger.
 - Developers should write their own unit-tests and integration-tests even in rapid-development cycles.
   - Note: requiring developers to write their own unit-tests not only improves correctness but also results in a proofreading step improving code readability.
-- e2e-tests are vital to long-term application maintainability but are time-consuming and typically require advanced knowledge of the framework in use (i.e. *cypress*).
+- e2e-tests are vital to long-term application maintainability but are time-consuming and typically require advanced knowledge of the framework in use (e.g. *cypress*).
   - Tip 1: e2e testing can be skipped in early development phases (as long as unit/integration testing is done).
-  - Tip 2: It's okay for teams to have a dedicated integration tester and not require each developer write their own unit-tests: having an extra set of eyes on the code can improve its quality.
+  - Tip 2: It's okay for teams to have a dedicated integration tester and not require each developer to write their own unit-tests: having an extra set of eyes on the code can improve its quality.

 ---

 <a id="programming-paradigms"></a>
 ### Programming Paradigms
-- To be clear, **OOP (Object-Oriented-Programming)** is a set of design principles not a specific language feature.
+- To be clear, **OOP (Object-Oriented-Programming)** is a set of design principles, not a specific language feature.
-  - The four design principles are: **Inheritance**, **Polymorphism**, **Abstraction**, and **Encapsulation**
+  - The four design principles are: **Inheritance**, **Polymorphism**, **Abstraction**, and **Encapsulation**.
-- The term **functional-programming** has been used interchangeably between **procedural-programming** and **strict functional-programming** (stateless, i.e. Haskell).
+- The term **functional-programming** has been used to mean both **procedural-programming** and **strict functional-programming** (stateless, e.g. Haskell).
 - TypeScript supports OOP and is clearly not strictly stateless, so to avoid confusion, let's refer to TypeScript as a procedural programming language which supports OOP.
-- Projects don't have to strictly adhere to one paradigm or the other, use procedural where procedural makes the most sense and likewise for OOP.
+- Projects don't have to strictly adhere to one paradigm or the other; use procedural where procedural makes the most sense and likewise for OOP.
-- OOP can be achieved either through **classes** or VFFs although I prefer the former.
+- OOP can be achieved through either **classes** or FFs, although I prefer the former.

 ---